-- The aim of the programme is to learn new and more effective ways of handling our moods and emotions. - We do this by focusing on the small changes in thoughts, feelings and bodily sensations that are linked to mood fluctuations. - To focus on these changes we have to become more aware of them. - The raisin exercise shows how our attention is not always placed fully in the moment we are often not at 'home'. - The body scan helps us gain control over our attention, enabling us to enter more deeply into our present experience.
+- The aim of the programme is to learn new and more effective ways of handling our moods and emotions. - We do this by focusing on the small changes in thoughts, feelings and bodily sensations that are linked to mood fluctuations. - To focus on these changes, we have to become more aware of them. - Our attention is not always placed fully in the moment we are often not at 'home'. - The Body Scan helps us gain control over our attention, enabling us to enter more deeply into our present experience.